How to Disagree With Your Boss Without Losing Your Job

-10 Tips for Healthy Disagreement in an Employer/Employee Relationship
+10 Tips for Healthy Disagreement in an Employment Relationship

 It’s not career suicide to disagree with your boss.
-In fact, confident managers want employees that will disagree with them.
-Disagreement creates better ideas, solves problems, creates positive relationships, and promotes personal growth and development.
+In fact, confident managers want employees who will disagree with them appropriately.
+Disagreement creates better ideas and solves problems.
+Disagreement creates positive relationships and promotes the personal growth and development of employees.

 That said, disagreeing with your boss is much easier if your organization’s work culture supports divergent opinions and points of view.
 In these kinds of organizations, involved, engaged employees are encouraged to offer their opinions and ideas because the organization wants to take advantage of employees' talents, skills, and experience.

-However, let's not forget that bosses are human, too, and have their own particular management style.
+However, you should never forget that bosses are human, too, and have their own particular management style.
 That management style can range from dictatorial to so hands-off that they are out-of-touch.
 The important thing is to know your boss and his or her leadership style to properly assess how much disagreement will be appreciated and tolerated.

 Researching the area of disagreement, benchmarking the practices of other companies, and talking with your industry contacts is homework that you should do before approaching your boss.
 That way, noncompetitive best practices will bring the necessary verification to support your viewpoint.
-Armed with data, it won't be about what you think versus what your boss thinks.
+Armed with data and facts, the discussion won't be just about what you think versus what your boss thinks.